 Compare Plans and Pricing Methods Across Insurers

 All insurers must offer the same standardized benefits within each plan letter, so compare on premium and pricing method.
-Attained-age-rated plans start cheaper but increase annually, while issue-age-rated and community-rated plans cost more initially but are more predictable over time.
+Attained-age-rated plans start at lower premiums but increase annually as you age.
+Issue-age-rated and community-rated plans cost more upfront and hold more stable over time.
 Get quotes from at least three insurers for the same plan letter.

 Apply Directly With the Insurer